Ense-375/Ense-375/Report.md

 ### Meeting 3

-*Add similar structure as above.*

 ### Meeting 4

-*Add similar structure as above.*

 ---

 ## Project Management

-*Include your Gantt chart and discussion of slack time and critical path.*

 ---

 ## Conclusion and Future Work

-- Summary of achievements
-- Limitations and recommendations for future design improvements

 ---

 ## References

-*Use IEEE format for citations.*

 ---

 ## Appendix

-*Add additional diagrams, charts, or supplementary material here.*

 ---